sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 The principles are consistent with "state of the art" GC policies (see [Build a world class public service](#build-a-world-class-public-service).
 They are aligned with the [Mandatory Procedures for EA Assessment](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) and the [Digital Standards](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html), in particular "Maximize reuse", "Work in the open by default" and "Use open standards and solutions".
-They also uphold the principles of the [ESDC OSS Framework](https://dialogue/grp/CO7397744/MasterLib/ESDC%20Open%20Source%20Management%20Framework%20v%201.2.docx), focussing on making them actionable.
+They also uphold the principles of the [ESDC OSS Framework](https://dialogue/grp/CO7397744/MasterLib/ESDC%20Open%20Source%20Management%20Framework%20v%201.2.docx), focusing on making them actionable.

 The following six principles govern this strategy: